tamberg/sketches/idea/README.md

 # Idea
-A simple idea generator.

-Picks a line each from n files with newline terminated lines to generate new combinations.
+A simple idea generator — picks a line each from n files with newline terminated lines to generate new combinations.

 ## Basic example
 ```bash